WICG/layout-instability/README.md

 #### Prioritization by Impact

-If more than 5 nodes have shifted in a single animation frame, the user agent selects the top 5 to attribute in `sources`, based on two principles:
+Many nodes may shift in a single animation frame, but the user agent selects no more than 5 to attribute in `sources`, and tries to avoid redundancy.
+The method of selection follows these principles:

 * If two nodes have shifted, and one fully contains the other (visually), only the larger node is attributed.
 This means for example that if a container node